Biasiolo/menu-full-screen/README.md

 - Easy integration with your website or web application
 - Lightweight and customizable

+### New features
+- Bubble Animation:
+Explore a captivating visual experience with our new bubble animation.
+The screen comes to life with gracefully moving bubbles, creating an engaging and dynamic atmosphere.

+- Glassmorphism Aesthetics:
+Immerse yourself in the modern design trend with the addition of glassmorphism.
+The menu elements showcase a sleek glass-like appearance, providing a visually appealing and immersive user interface.
 ## Installation

 To use this full-screen navigation menu in your project, follow these steps: